msank00/image_caption_gen/README.md

 make clean-data
 ```

 This will generate a processed caption file (`.csv`).
 This filepath needs to be set in config file under the key `CAPTION_FILE`.
-This will be used in training the model.
+This file will be used while training the model.

 ### :chart_with_upwards_trend: Data Validation